UMassCDS/mc-classifier-pipeline/README.md

 ### Environment Variables

 To use the document retriever script, you must set the `MC_API_KEY` environment variable.
-To use the label studio uploader script, you must set `LABEL_STUDIO_HOST`, `LABEL_STUDIO_TOKEN`, and `LABEL_STUDIO_PROJECT_ID` environment variables.
+To use the label studio uploader script, you must set `LABEL_STUDIO_HOST` and `LABEL_STUDIO_TOKEN` environment variables.
 Both scripts uses the `python-dotenv` library, so you can create a `.env` file in the project's root directory:

 ```
 MC_API_KEY="YOUR_MEDIA_CLOUD_API_KEY_HERE"